 Figure 1.
-ACE-2 is the host cell receptor responsible for mediating infection by SARS-CoV, the novel coronavirus responsible for severe acute respiratory syndrome (SARS).
-Treatment with soluble ACE-2 or anti-ACE-2 antibodies disrupts the interaction between virus and receptor.
+ACE-2 is the host cell receptor responsible for mediating infection by SARS-CoV-2, the novel coronavirus responsible for coronavirus disease 2019 (COVID-19).
+Treatment with anti-ACE-2 antibodies disrupts the interaction between virus and receptor.